 To meet the NPDES permit requirements for outreach the Program must achieve a minimum of 5 million impressions per year to the general public related to stormwater quality, with a minimum of 2.5 million impressions via newspaper, local TV access, local radio and/ or internet access.
-For the 2018/19 program year Sagent helped the Program develop a well-rounded media plan using multiple tactics: radio, pre-roll video, outdoor, and print advertising, to increase awareness and opportunity for behavior change in Ventura County related to stormwater.
+Given this requirement, the Program prioritized impressions when developing a media outreach strategy for 2019/20 and created a paid media plan using multiple tactics: print, radio, social media and digital in English and Spanish, and outdoor to increase awareness and opportunity for behavior change in Ventura County related to stormwater.
 Media plans were negotiated with the goal to maximize target reach and frequency on a limited budget.
-The target audience for the paid media outreach was established to be adults 18+ since a separate youth education and outreach element was utilized for program year 2018/19.
+The target audience for the media outreach was established to be adults 18+ since a separate youth education and outreach element was utilized for program year 2019/20.
 Attention was paid to geographical distribution throughout Ventura County as well as adequate coverage in the Hispanic market.
-Sagent was able to obtain significant bonus elements, including bonus radio commercials and a sweepstakes.
+Sagent was able to obtain significant bonus elements, including bonus radio commercial spots, digital ads, print ads, and outdoor overrun.